 Many research studies have highlighted the experience of motherhood as meeting a need for a young person—such as a sense of belonging and security and a feeling of being loved by their baby.
 Motherhood is said to have brought a sense of purpose and the motivation to do well in the future.

 Many young parents face levels of stigma, and this can be especially challenging for young people in care or who have left care.
 They already feel stigma related to being in care, and many young people have said this makes it hard for them to seek support.

 The young age of parents and parental child abuse experiences are identified as risk factors for future harm to one’s own children.
-This means there can be a high likelihood that the children of those transitioning from care will end up with involvement in the child protection system.
+This means there can be a high likelihood that the children of those transitioning to adulthood will end up with involvement in the child protection system.

-When working with young people transitioning to adulthood who are expecting or new parents:
+When working with young people transitioning to adulthood who are expecting or are new parents:

 - Ensure you have a balanced view of the risks and resilience of young people.
 They may be experiencing struggles, but they may also be experiencing rewards from parenthood (as all parents do).

 - Don’t stigmatise young people or make assumptions about their capacity to care for their children.
 Talk to them about their worries, feelings and hopes for their children.

 - Ensure they have access to holistic support services including practical, therapeutic or financial resources.

 - Establish a strong safety and support network for the young person.
 Parenthood can be isolating.

 - Ensure young fathers are given the opportunity to engage with the parenting process.